intx82/a9-v720/fake_server.md

 ### 9. Frames fragmentation

 There are three type of frames - 1 (P2P_UDP_CMD_JPEG) / 4 (P2P_UDP_CMD_G711) / 7 (P2P_UDP_CMD_AVI).
-Type of frame is set in CMD field of tha package.
-Jpeg frame could be fragmented (because one JPG frame have size ~15kb, which is more than MTU).
-To fragment it every package include MSG_FLAG value, where:
+Type of frame is set in CMD field of the package.
+JPEG frame could be fragmented (because one JPG frame have size ~15kb, which is more than MTU).
+To fragment it, every package includes MSG_FLAG value, where:

     * MSG_FLAG = 250 - Start of JPEG frame
     * MSG_FLAG = 251 - Continuation of JPEG frame
     * MSG_FLAG = 252 - End of JPEG frame

-the last 4 bytes of last JPEG frame contains size of full frame.
+The last 4 bytes of the last JPEG package contains the size of the full frame.

 Audio data is not fragmented and looks more like G711-ALAW audio stream

 Every next sent frame should be repeated with `code 605 (P2P_UDP_CMD_RETRANSMISSION_CONFIRM)` which contains already received package_id's in a list.
-To achieve 10 fps this command should be retranmistted every 100ms.
+To achieve 10 fps, this command should be retransmitted every 100ms.

 ```log
 2023-03-06 20:04:05,450  [  DEBUG] [V720-STA] Request (UDP): CMD: 1, len: 1004 (1004), MSG_Flag: 250, pkg_id: 2802, deal_fl: 0, fwd-id: b'\x00\x00\x00\x00\x00\x00\x00\x00' Payload: ffd8ffe000104a46494600010100028001e00000ffc000110801e00280030121...